SS Adriatic (1856): Construction and characteristics

 Adriatic was the largest ship in the world when she was launched.
 She was 354 ft long with a beam of 50 ft, and a depth of hold of 33 ft 2 in.
 She displaced 5,233 tons at her design draft of 20 ft.
 Her hull was constructed of live and white oak, reinforced with iron strapping 5 in wide and .875 in thick.
 It was divided into eight watertight compartments, with bulkheads 6 in thick between them.

 Adriatic's machinery was massive, and massively troubled, delaying her completion and raising her cost.
 She was propelled by two side-mounted paddlewheels 40 ft in diameter and 12 ft in width.
 The two iron shafts which drove her paddlewheels were produced by the Reading Steam Forge.
 Their rough initial weight was 80000 lb each, and after finishing on the lathe weighed 66000 lb.
 The shafts were turned by two oscillating steam engines, the largest ever built at the time.
 Each engine had a cylinder that was 100 in in diameter, and a piston that had a stroke of 12 ft.
 Eight boilers produced steam for the engines.
 The ship's machinery was built by the Novelty Iron Works of New York.

 Adriatic was intended to provide cutting edge performance, and consequently her mechanical systems pushed the limits of conventional steam technology.
 Several aspects of her technology had never operated at her scale, and some were altogether new.
-Of particular note, the original steam and exhaust valves designed by Horatio Allen, failed and were replace by more conventional technology.
+Of particular note, the original steam and exhaust valves designed by Horatio Allen, failed and were replaced by more conventional technology.
 The original condensers failed, both because they could not expand sufficiently when heated and because the rubber packing in them broke down.
 It took until November 1857, more than a year and a half after her launch, before the ship was ready for her maiden voyage.

 Her uppermost deck was called the "hurricane deck".
 This was essentially the roof of the long deckhouse that ran most of the length of the ship.
 The forward and aft wheelhouses were on this deck.
 Officer's staterooms were situated between the two smokestacks.
 Skylights on this deck illuminated the saloons and machinery spaces below.
 The ship's laundry was also situated in this area to take advantage of the hot air rising from the engines.